The Keble Seminars

 - Kathryn Christ read English at the university of Durham, taught in Oxford and was subsequently careers adviser in the University of Brighton: she is a member of the congregation of St Michael-in-Lewes

-- Prof Roger Homan is a Reader at St Michael-in-Lewes and Professor Emeritus of Religious Studies in the University of Brighton
+- Prof Roger Homan is a Reader at St Michael-in-Lewes and Professor Emeritus of Religious Studies in the University of Brighton.
+He is national Vice-President of the Prayer Book Society.

 - Dr Michael Richards lectured Physics at the University of Sussex before training andpractising as a psychotherapist’ he is a member of the church of St Michael-in-Lewes.